vincentchachere/Azure-Network-Protocols/README.md

 🎉 Congratulations!
 Complete this lab as many times as needed to solidify your understanding and create a skill that will pay dividends if you choose to put it to use.

-☎️ For any questions, concerns, or just to connect, you can contact me at:
+☎️ For any questions, advice (for me or for you), constructive criticism, or just to connect, you can contact me at:

 📲 LinkedIn: www.linkedin.com/in/vincentchachere

 📬 Email: vincent.chachere@gmail.com

-(No soliticing, only real connections, please and thank you.)
+(Please no soliticing, only real connections, please and thank you.😁👍🏾)

 </details>